Spanish Dual-Language Immersion Program Overview

 Enrollment for 2023-24

-Incoming kindergarten students interested in being a part of the immersion program will enter an application into a lottery system.
-Some seats will be saved for students living in the elementary attendance area of Black Bob and Manchester Park and other seats will be open to families wanting to transfer into the program.
-Interested families can enter their name in the lottery by filling out this application by March 27, 2020.
+Incoming kindergarten students for the fall of 2023 interested in being a part of the immersion program will enter an application into a lottery system in the spring prior to their kindergarten year.
+Some seats will be saved for students living in the elementary attendance area of Black Bob and Manchester Park and other seats will be open to families wanting to transfer into the program from other attendance areas of the Olathe School District.